darktable-org/dtdocs/content/module-reference/processing-modules/demosaic.md

 # sensors without bayer filters

 There are a few cameras whose sensors do not use a Bayer filter.
 Cameras with an "X-Trans" sensor have their own set of demosaic algorithms.
 The default algorithm for X-Trans sensors is _Markesteijn 1-pass_, which produces fairly good results.
 For slightly better quality (at the cost of much slower processing), choose _Markesteijn 3-pass_.
-Though _VNG_ is faster than _Markesteijn 1-pass_ on some computers, it is more prone to artifacts.
+Though _VNG_ is faster than _Markesteijn 1-pass_ on some computers, it is prone to artifacts.

 Images from monochrome cameras do not require demosaicing, however, since darktable 5.4 they use this module to support [capture sharpening](#capture-sharpen).

 # special algorithms

 _passthrough (monochrome)_ is only useful for cameras that have had the color filter array physically removed from the sensor (e.g. scratched off).
-Demosaic algorithms usually reconstruct missing color channels by interpolation with data from the neighboring pixels.
+Demosaic algorithms usually reconstruct other color channels by interpolation with data from the neighboring pixels.
 However, if the color filter array is not present, there is nothing to interpolate, so this algorithm simply sets all the color channels to the same value, resulting in a monochrome image.
 This method avoids the interpolation artifacts that the standard demosaic algorithms might introduce.

 _photosite_color_ is not meant to be used for image processing.
 It takes the raw photosite data and presents it as red, blue or green pixels.
 This is designed for debugging purposes in order to see the raw data and can assist with analysis of errors produced by the other demosaic algorithms.